Wendelioo/digital-logbook-wails-app/MOCK_DATA_README.md

 ## Notes

-- In mock mode, passwords should match the username/student ID
+- In mock mode, passwords match the credential ID (Username for Admin, Employee ID for Instructors, Student ID for Students/Working Students)
 - All dashboard data is pre-populated with realistic mock data
 - The application will automatically fall back to mock mode if database connection fails
 - Mock credentials are printed to the console when the application starts in mock mode
+- **Login Form Labels:**
+  - Admin: Username, Password
+  - Instructor: Employee ID, Password
+  - Student: Student ID, Password
+  - Working Student: Student ID, Password